morehwachege/Gymate/README.md

 <h2>About the project</h2>

-<p><b>Gymate</b> provides a space for people to improve their physical fitness and overall health through regular exercise and physical activity.</p>
+<p><b>Hercules Fitness</b> provides a space for people to improve their physical fitness and overall health through regular exercise and physical activity.</p>

 <p>Credits for the design goes to <a href='https://www.radiustheme.com/'>RadiusTheme</a></p>

-👉 Live Demo: <a href='https://gymate-stefvndev.vercel.app/'>Gymate Demo</a>
+👉 Live Demo: <a href='https://Hercules Fitness-stefvndev.vercel.app/'>Hercules Fitness Demo</a>

 <h3>Build with:</h3>